slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

 - If you can afford the dinner you can afford the tip.
-- Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.
+- Always give best in class.
+Practical luxuries make better gifts than merchandise branded with your company’s logo.
 - A low value gift may have the opposite effect.

 > *"A bit of fragrance clings to the hand that gives flowers." (...)